spack/spack/lib/spack/docs/packaging_guide.rst

 Compiler flags set by the user through the Spec object can be passed to the build in one of three ways.
 By default, the build environment injects these flags directly into the compiler commands using Spack's compiler wrappers.
-The flags may alternatively be passed through environment variables or through build system arguments.
+In cases where the build system requires knowledge of the compiler flags, they can be registered with the build system by alternatively passing them through environment variables or as build system arguments.
 The flag_handler method can be used to change this behavior.

 Packages can override the flag_handler method with one of three builtin flag_handlers.
 The builtin flag_handlers are named